-These Chewy Caramel Coconut Bars, my friends, are an insanely addictive combination of – shortbread, caramel, coconut and chocolate (aka just a few of my favourite things).
+These chewy coconut and caramel bars, my friends, are a wonderfully addictive combination of – shortbread, caramel, coconut and chocolate (aka just a few of my favourite things).

 1. 3 ingredient buttery shortbread base